 - We took the time to do the research to understand this brand new market.
 We arrived with the insight that we needed to lead with the consumer-oriented benefit of “Instant Mail” and not the packet-switching story of electronic mail.

 - She was dazzled by our presentation technology.
 We used a large bank of slide projectors (remember this was 1984) to deliver our presentation across a huge screen.
 Remember, she was a technologist and our tools were perfectly mated to her mind-set.

 - She and her team liked our team.
 The chemistry factor mattered.

 After that pitch, my batting average was 1,000.

 Not all of my pitches went that smoothly and I’ve learned from both the winners and the losers.

-Saatchi & Saatchi Advertising Worldwide & The Adidas Pitch We Should Have Won (Duh!)
+Saatchi & Saatchi Advertising Worldwide & The Adidas Pitch A Presentation and Pitch We Should Have Won (Duh!)

 In 1992 I was working at Saatchi & Saatchi Advertising’s London office when Maurice Saatchi called me up told me that we were going to pitch the global Adidas account.
 Adidas had everything a global agency could wish for: It was a huge brand in a cool category, had a big budget, and powerful competition as Nike was on their world domination tour.
 Of course, the account would give the agency a potentially great creative platform.